amolmarutijadhav/rag-llm/doc/configuration/ENHANCED_CHAT_ENVIRONMENT_VARIABLES.md

 # Enhanced Chat Environment Variables Configuration

-This document describes all environment variables available for configuring the enhanced chat completion service, particularly focusing on conversation context settings.
+This document describes all environment variables available for configuring the enhanced chat completion service, particularly focusing on conversation context settings and inhouse LLM configuration.

 ## Overview